SAP-samples/emnlp2021-contrastive-refinement/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 In this repository we will provide the source code for the paper *Towards Zero-shot Commonsense Reasoning with Self-supervised Refinement of Language Models* to be presented at  [EMNLP 2021](https://2021.emnlp.org/).
-The code is in parts based on the code from [Huggingface Tranformers](https://github.com/huggingface/transformers) and the paper [A Surprisingly Robust Trick for Winograd Schema Challenge](https://github.com/vid-koci/bert-commonsense).
+The code is in parts based on the code from [Huggingface Tranformers](https://github.com/huggingface/transformers).

 ## Abstract